 How does hearing “spring cleaning” make you feel?
 Personally, I love cleaning.
 Not necessarily the huge cleaning projects, but I enjoy taking small daily and weekly steps to maintain my home.
 Whether you love to clean or not, this spring cleaning low-waste routine will have you stopping to smell the roses!

-Enjoy this spring cleaning low-waste routine and let me know which item i your favorite in the comments or on Instagram @kayla_ih!
+Enjoy this spring cleaning low-waste routine and let me know which item is your favorite in the comments or on Instagram @kayla_ih!

 Spring Cleaning Low-Waste Routine

-1. Clean out that drain that Lord-only-knows how much hair in it
+1. Clean out that drain that has Lord-only-knows how much hair in it

 Let me address the elephant, or giant wad of hair, in the room: